Hey, I'm Scott.

 Thanks for stopping by.

-I’m a writer, teacher, and scholar of myth and story.
-I’m currently a Professor of English in Los Angeles, where I teach courses in U.S. literature, Los Angeles literature, and mythology.
+I'm a writer, teacher, and scholar of myth and story.
+I'm currently a Professor of English at Mount Saint Mary's University in Los Angeles, where I teach U.S. literature, Los Angeles literature, and mythology.

-At one point I thought I might be a preacher.
-Once I decided that wan’t quite for me, I went to grad school.
-My academic training is in American literature and environmental theory.
-In the early part of my career I became a big-ish fish in a very small pond and helped establish ecopoetry as a literary field.
+I grew up in a small Texas farm town, and at one point I thought I might be a preacher.
+Once I decided that wasn't quite the path, I went to grad school instead.
+My training’s in American literature and environmental theory, and early in my career I became a big-ish fish in a very small pond—I helped establish ecopoetry as a literary field, which mostly meant convincing other academics that a new, environmentally focused brand of nature poetry was worth taking seriously.

-After moving to Los Angeles, my research shifted along with my geography.
-I began writing about LA literature and culture, paying particular attention to how myth, landscape, history, and inequality intersect in the city.
-That work helped further shape how I think about teaching, narrative, and lived experience.
+When I moved to Los Angeles, my research shifted along with my geography.
+I started writing about LA literature and culture, particularly how myth, landscape, history, and inequality keep intersecting in this very strange city.

-Over the last several years, my work has taken a more personal and interdisciplinary turn.
-Alongside academic writing, I’ve worked extensively as a ghostwriter, while writing some fiction along with dozens of country heartbreak songs.
-At the same time, my scholarly focus has increasingly centered on myth and narrative, especially as they relate to what Carl Jung called “the second half of life.”
+Over the last several years the work has gotten more personal and more interdisciplinary.
+Alongside academic writing, I've ghostwritten more than a dozen books (two New York Times bestsellers among them), written some fiction, and turned out dozens of country heartbreak songs along the way.
+My scholarly focus has gradually moved toward myth and narrative, especially as they speak to what Carl Jung called the second half of life.